gschorcht/l3gd20h-esp-idf/README.md

 ```

 **Please note:**
 The functions ```l3gd20h_get_float_data``` and ```l3gd20h_get_raw_data``` always return the last available results.
-If these functions are called more frequently than measurements, some measurement results are retrieved multiple times.
+If these functions are called more often than measurements are performed, some measurement results are retrieved multiple times.
 If these functions are called too rarely, some measurement results will be lost.

 ### Filters

 L3GD20H provides embedded low-pass as well as high-pass filtering capabilities to improve measurement results.
 It is possible to independently apply the filters on the output data and/or on the data used for selective axes movement / wake up interrupt generation (see below) separately.
-Please refer the [datashet](http://www.st.com/resource/en/datasheet/l3gd20.pdf) or [application note](http://www.st.com/resource/en/application_note/dm00119036.pdf) for more details.
+Please refer the [datasheet](http://www.st.com/resource/en/datasheet/l3gd20.pdf) or [application note](http://www.st.com/resource/en/application_note/dm00119036.pdf) for more details.

 The filters applied to the output data are selected with function ```l3gd20h_select_output_filter```.
 Following selections are possible: